spryker/spryker-docs/docs/scos/dev/the-docker-sdk/202108.0/configuring-services.md

 This document describes configuration options of the services shipped with Spryker in Docker by default.
-Find the list of the services below:

-* Database
-* ElasticSearch
-* Kibana UI
-* RabbitMQ
-* Swagger UI
-* Redis
-* Redis GUI
-* MailHog
-* Blackfire
-* New Relic
-* WebDriver
-* Dashboard
-* Tideways

 {% info_block infoBox %}